doombubbles/bg3-mods/README.md

 ### Fighter

+- Added a new Fighting Style "Martial Arts": Your unarmed attacks deal 1d4/1d6/1d8 damage.
+When not wielding a melee weapon, you can make an unarmed strike as a bonus action.

+#### Battle Master

+- Gains "Experienced Pugilist" at Level 3 making unarmed attacks use your Superiority Die as the damage.
+- Most Manoeuvres adjusted to also have unarmed versions

 #### Eldritch Knight

 - War Magic now works with Extra Attack and the cantrip and attack can be used in either order
 <!-- - ~~Now gains spell slots like a half caster instead of a third caster~~
   - ~~Still chooses specifically Abjuration and Evocation spells at most levels~~ -->
+- Gains "Cunning Pugilist" at Level 3 which adds + INT Modidifier to Unarmed Damage

 ### Rogue